Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Rainfall, humidity, and temperature dependent SIT model

-We will consider two different levels of massive releases ($6000$ or $12000$ sterile males per ha) to decrease the wild population below a threshold set, $[\bf{0},\bf{E_1})$, defined by (inexpensive) small releases (say 100 sterile males per ha), in a minimum time.
+where $\mathcal{Q}=\dfrac{\mu_{A,2}\mu_{M}}{(\gamma+\mu_{A,1})(1-r)\gamma}$.} \end{remark} } We will consider two different levels of massive releases ($6000$ or $12000$ sterile males per ha), \rewieverOne{such that $u>u^*$ for all $t\geq 0$,} to decrease the wild population below a threshold set, $[\bf{0},\bf{E_1})$, defined by (inexpensive) small releases (say 100 sterile males per ha), in a minimum time.
 We want to know how the duration of massive releases is influenced by temperate and rainfall conditions during the year, the residual fertility and the level of mechanical control.
 In other words, we search a control with the form

 where $\delta(t)$ is the Dirac function, $t_0$ is the starting time of the massive releases, $\tau$ the periodicity of the releases (here, $\tau=7$), and $N$ the number of weakly massive releases.
 The massive release $\Lambda_{\mbox{massive}}$ and the small releases $\Lambda_{\mbox{ small}}$ are fixed.
 For a given $t_0$ there exists a $t_1(t_0)=t_0+N_1(t_0)\tau$ (according to \cite{AnguelovTIS2020}) such that, after this time, the wild population $(A,M,F)$ remains in the box $[\bf{0},\bf{E_{1,min}}(\tau\Lambda_{small}))$ where $\bf{E_{1,min}}(\tau\Lambda_{small})$ is defined as follow: For a given $\Lambda_{\mbox{ small}}$, for each time $t$, we compute the equilibrium $\bf{E_1}(t)$ of the system associated to the parameters at time $t$, and we define $\bf{E_{1,min}}(\tau\Lambda_{small})=\min_t \bf{E_1}(t),$ where the minimum is taken between the beginning and the end of the time interval considered in the simulation.